Emanuel Navarrete: Early career

+Following this setback, he secured victories against Ramon Pena and Antonio Gutierrez.
+Additionally, on 8 August 8, he defeated Emmanuel Dominguez by technical knockout in the fourth round.
+He also halted the winning streaks of Enrique Bernache and Marco Gonzalez and became the first to defeat Alberto Luna.
+Continuing his success, Navarrete achieved a victory over Ricardo Roman on 28 November 28, winning by knockout in the third round.
+Similarly, he triumphed over Osvaldo Castro on 5 March 2016, winning by technical knockout in the fifth round.
+Navarrete amassed a 25–1 record during the first six years of his professional career, winning all but three of those fights by way of stoppage and all fights taking place in Mexico.

+Super Bantamweight

+Navarrete vs. Dogboe

-It was announced on October 17, 2018, that Navarrete would challenge the reigning WBO junior featherweight champion Isaac Dogboe, in what was Dogboe's second title defense.
-The bout was scheduled for the undercard of a December 8, 2018, Top Rank card headlined by a unified lightweight title fight between Vasyl Lomachenko and Jose Pedraza.
+It was announced on 17 October 2018, that Navarrete would challenge the reigning WBO junior featherweight champion Isaac Dogboe, in what was Dogboe's second title defense.
+The bout was scheduled for the undercard of a 8 December 2018, Top Rank card headlined by a unified lightweight title fight between Vasyl Lomachenko and Jose Pedraza.
 The event took place at the Hulu Theater in New York City and was broadcast by ESPN in the Americas and by VITV in Dogboe's native Ghana.
-Navarrete entered the first title bout of his career as a significant underdog, with most odds-makers having him a +500 underdog, while Dogboe was seen as a -800 favorite.
+Navarrete entered the first title bout of his career as a significant underdog, with most odds-makers having him a +500 underdog, while Dogboe was seen as a –800 favorite.
 Despite this, Navarrete won the fight by unanimous decision.
 Two of the judges scored the fight 116–112 for him, while the third judge scored it 115–113 in his favor.
 Dogboe dropped Navarrete with a right hand in the ninth round, but no knockdown was called, as referee Benjy Esteves Jr. deemed it an illegal punch.
 The fight ended with Navarrete having landed (221 to 176) and thrown (804 to 686) more punches than Dogboe.

+Navarrete vs. Dogboe II

-The pair was scheduled to fight an immediate rematch on May 11, 2019, at the Convention Center in Tucson, Arizona.
+The pair was scheduled to fight an immediate rematch on 11 May 2019, at the Convention Center in Tucson, Arizona.
 The rematch headlined a Top Rank card, broadcast by ESPN.
 Navarrete was more convincing in their second meeting, winning the fight by a later twelfth-round technical knockout.
 He was in control from the beginning of the fight, keeping Dogboe at range with jabs and accumulating damage with straight punches.
 Navarrete began to dominate from the ninth round onward, with the former champion visibly flagging.
 Doboe's father and coach finally threw in the towel in the final minute of the last round.
 Navarrete landed almost three times as many strikes as Dogboe, out-landing the Ghanaian 314 to 121 in total punches.